Blees Military Academy

-Blees Military Academy, also known as Still-HiIdreth Osteopathic Sanatorium, is a historic military academy located in Macon, Missouri.
+Blees Military Academy, also known as Still-HiIdreth Osteopathic Sanatorium, was an historic military academy located in Macon, Missouri.
 The academy operated between 1899 and 1915.
 The old Academic Hall and Gymnasium of Blees Academy were listed on the National Register of Historic Places in 1979.

+History

 Blees Military Academy was founded in September 1899 by Colonel Frederick W. V. Blees.
 Blees was a Prussian immigrant who arrived in Macon in 1889 to take over as headmaster of St. James Academy, an Episcopalian military school for boys.
 In 1896, Blees inherited his father's coal and iron mining interests in Germany, and he used his newfound wealth to benefit the City of Macon, including building commercial buildings, the town's first theater and sewage system; a local horseless carriage factory, the First National Bank of Macon, and financing the paving of the town's streets.

 In 1898–1899, Blees took on the project that he hoped would be his legacy - the construction of the Blees Military Academy.
 Architecturally, Academic Hall and the Gymnasium are a unique expression of the Romanesque Revival style in their rural locale.
 As originally constructed, the Academy was provided with 400 acre surrounding on which were located orchards, a working farm, extensive gardens and a dairy, the pastoral nature of the surrounding environment survives and acts to enhance, through contrast, the monumental Romanesque Revival architecture of Academic Hall and the Gymnasium.
 Blees cadets rode Rex McDonald and George Washington, two of the nation's best saddle horses.
 They played polo and had the most luxurious accommodations of the time.

 Blees spared no expense with this Academy.
 Academic Hall and the Gymnasium were both constructed in a variant of the Romanesque Revival style.
 Decorative features of these buildings include crenellated gables and parapets, distinctive corbel tables and bartizans supported by corbeled culs-de-lampe.